Solido/build_flutter_version/README.md

     flutter packages pub run build_runner watch

-Will generate Widgets available in 'utils/version.dart'
+Will generate a dart file at `utils/version.dart`
+Just import this file to access Widgets that fits your needs.

 ## Configuration